The Unapproved

 — Sol Smith — Email — March 26, 2026, 8:57am — 8 minutes after a 700-word letter

-Eight minutes is not enough time to read a 700-word letter and form a substantive response.
-This was a shutdown, not an engagement.
-It neither denies the confidentiality argument nor addresses the creative expression argument.
-It is now part of the written record that every person Sol described me to as unstable has also received.
+Eight minutes is not enough time to read a 700-word letter and form a real response.
+It was a shutdown.
+It doesn't deny the confidentiality argument and it doesn't address the creative-expression argument.
+And it's now part of the written record that every person Sol described me to as unstable has also received.

 Sol told me to stop it.
 So here is everything.
 The full record follows.